 Taking withdrawals to repay student loans is now OK up to a limit of $10,000 under the terms of the SECURE Act.
 This helps parents whose dependents graduate leaving unused funds in the savings plans.
 In these cases, the money would be taxed when withdrawn.

 The SECURE Act also allows 529 plan funds to be put toward apprenticeship programs, private elementary and secondary school costs, homeschooling, and religious schools.

-On the downside, taking advantage of this option prevents taxpayers from also claiming a tax credit for interest paid on these loans, or at least the portion of them that the 529 plan paid off.
+On the downside, using 529 funds to pay off student loans prevents taxpayers from also claiming a tax credit for interest paid on their student loans, or at least the portion of them that the 529 plan paid off.

 These rules seem pretty basic, but you might not want to implement them into your tax plan or incorporate them into your tax returns without a little professional help and guidance.
 There are a few gray areas.